godelcio/godelcio.github.io/_tabs/about.md

 order: 4
 ---

-Initially I had a Wordpress blog started in 2013 when I started my exploration around games programming.
+Initially I had a WordPress blog started in 2013 when I started my exploration around games programming.
 Back then I had no ideas of where to start, but shortly after I found the “One Game a Month” online game jam, I decided to joined the challenge for 1 year.

-Even though those activities are quite different, I feelt quite happy both playing and coding games.
+Even though those activities are quite different, I feel quite happy both playing and coding games.
 My blogging also included other topics besides game dev, so you can expect once in a while something lighter, less technical and more personal.

 Fast forwarding some years, this is 2023 and after many life-changing events, I've decided to move my old blog posts into this Jekyll website and continue blogging.